The Truth About Organic Produce: Health Benefits, Costs, and Pesticide Risks Explained

 Is Organic Produce Healthier?

-Organic foods often come with a higher price tag due to more expensive farming practices and certification processes.
+What if it’s not in your budget to buy all organic produce?
 If the higher cost of organic produce is a barrier, buying conventional fruits and vegetables is better than not consuming produce at all.
 In many cases, the health benefits of eating more fruits and vegetables, regardless of their organic status, outweigh the potential drawbacks.

 Prioritizing organic versions of certain fruits and vegetables that are higher risk for pesticides is another way to limit your exposure while not completely blowing your grocery budget.
 A review done by Consumer Reports helps us know which fruits and vegetables are worth splurging on.

 Their extensive review of seven years’ worth of USDA data found that 20% of fruits and vegetables tested had significant pesticide risks, especially imports from Mexico.
-While some produce showed a concerning level of pesticide levels, nearly two-thirds of the foods tested had minimal risks.
-This is really positive news.
-It means we can selectively purchase organic, and safely enjoy conventional versions of all the rest of the produce department.
+While some produce showed concerning levels of pesticides, nearly two-thirds of the foods tested had minimal risks.
+This is really positive news!
+It means we can selectively purchase organic and safely enjoy conventional versions of all the rest of the produce department.

 Fruits and vegetables with the highest risk from pesticides